tuukkaviitanen/messenger/README.md

 ### Encryption

 Private messages are stored to database so they can be restored after a page refresh or logging back in.
-(Restoring chats is not yet implemented as of 2023-12-03 but coming soon!).
 To keep private messages actually private, message contents are encrypted with an AES-256 encryption before storage.
 Column encryption is done using [typeorm-encrypted](https://www.npmjs.com/package/typeorm-encrypted).

 This prevents reading plain text messages from the database.
 Server-side SECRET environment variable (hashed with SHA-256) is needed to decrypt the message.